grethi/CHGInputAccessoryView/README.md

 accessoryView.inputAccessoryViewDelegate = self;
 ```

-- Assign a target and action
+- Assign target and action
 ```objc
 item.target = self;
 item.action = @selector(didTapMyItem:);
 ```
+By setting the target the build in delegates will not be called for this item.

-- Assign an action block
+- Assign action block
 ```objc
 item.actionOnTap = ^(CHGInputAccessoryViewItem *item){
     NSLog(@"Tapped my item...");